d2l-ai/d2l-en/chapter_deep-learning-computation/parameters.md

-However, when we move away from stacked architectures with standard layers, we will sometimes need to get into the weeds of declaring and manipulate parameters.
+However, when we move away from stacked architectures with standard layers, we will sometimes need to get into the weeds of declaring and manipulating parameters.
 In this section, we cover the following:

 * Accessing parameters for debugging, diagnostics, and visualiziations.